-Fancy watching 'Police Academy 3: Back in Training' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or watch the Jerry Paris-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.
+Craving a viewing of 'Police Academy 3: Back in Training' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or view the Jerry Paris-directed movie via subscription can be tricky, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Police Academy 3: Back in Training' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'Police Academy 3: Back in Training' right now, here are some details about the Police Academy Productions, Warner Bros.
-Pictures crime flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Police Academy 3: Back in Training' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Police Academy 3: Back in Training' right now, here are some particulars about the Police Academy Productions, Warner Bros.
+Pictures comedy flick.

-Interested in knowing what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "When police funding is cut, the Governor announces he must close one of the academies.
 To make it fair, the two police academies must compete against each other to stay in operation.
 Mauser persuades two officers in Lassard's academy to better his odds, but things don't quite turn out as expected..."

-'Police Academy 3: Back in Training' is currently available to rent, purchase, or stream via subscription on Spectrum On Demand, Google Play Movies, Amazon Video, Fandango At Home, Apple TV, and YouTube .
+'Police Academy 3: Back in Training' is currently available to rent, purchase, or stream via subscription on Fandango At Home, Prime Video, Apple TV, Spectrum On Demand, Google Play Movies, and YouTube .

 'Police Academy 3: Back in Training' Release Dates